Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A wise man can learn more from a foolish question than a fool can learn from a wise answer.  "
+> "Think how really precious is the time you have to spend, whether it's at work or with your family.
+Every minute should be enjoyed and savored."
-> — **Bruce Lee**
+> — **Earl Nightingale**

 ---

-_Last updated: 21 April 2025 ⏳_
+_Last updated: 22 April 2025 ⏳_